OpenAtom-Linyaps/linyaps/README.md

 ## :hammer_and_pick: Contribution

 We welcome issue reports and contributions.
-See the [Build Guide](./BUILD.md) for instructions on building Linyaps from source.
+See the [Developer Guide](./DEVELOPER_GUIDE.md) for instructions on building Linyaps from source.

 Start discussions on [GitHub Discussions](https://github.com/OpenAtom-Linyaps/linyaps/discussions).